Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 self.schedule = mesa.time.RandomActivation(self)
 ```

 Every agent is expected to have a ``step`` method.
 The step method is the action the agent takes when it is activated by the model schedule.
-We add an agent to the schedule using the `add` method; when we call the schedule's `step` method, the model shuffles the order of the agents, then activates and executes each agent's ```step``` method.
+We add an agent to the schedule using the `add` method; when we call the schedule's `step` method `self.schedule.step()`, the model shuffles the order of the agents, then activates and executes each agent's ```step``` method.

 ```python
 def step(self):